numbersprotocol/nit/README.md

 # Nit

 Nit is git for web3 digital asset and helps user to commit an asset's activities (chronicle) to blockchain.
+Please note, this repository is for nit open-source tools.
+If you are looking for accessing nit via API services, please visit [this wiki](https://github.com/numbersprotocol/enterprise-service/wiki/7.-Nit,-Native-Protocol-Tool) for more details.

 ## Why Nit